Squarefree values of polynomial discriminants I: Proof of the main theorems

+Recall that we proved the estimates of Theorem \ref{thm:mainestimate}(b) for odd and even $n$ in \S2 and \S3, respectively.
+The estimate of Theorem \ref{thm:mainestimate}(a) is a direct consequence of \cite[Theorem 3.5, Lemma 3.6]{geosieve} since the discriminant polynomial on $\Vmn$ is irreducible.
 For any positive squarefree integer $m$, let $\U_m$ denote the set of all elements in $\Vmn(\Z)$ whose discriminants are divisible by $m^2$.
-Also, let $\V_m$ denote the set of all elements $f$ in $\Vmn(\Z)$ such that the corresponding ring $\Z[x]/(f(x))$ is nonmaximal at all primes dividing $m$.
+We now prove the following direct consequence of Theorem \ref{thm:mainestimate}.

 \begin{theorem} Let $\U_{m,X}$ denote the set of elements in $\U_m$ having height bounded by $X$.
 For any positive real number $M$, we have